DD4WH/SASS/README.md

 A DIY binaural recording microphone system for true-stereo recording

-Adapted from the original descriptions and US patent and some excellent DIY description by Vicky Powys and others.
+Adapted from the original descriptions and US patent and the excellent DIY descriptions by Vicky Powys and others.